Lovech

 The Devetashka cave

-The Devetashka cave is located 18 km north-east of Lovech and 2 km away from the village of Devetaki.
-The cave is also known as Maarata or Oknata (“the windows”) due to the seven holes of different size in the ceiling, through which light enters and illuminates the central hall and parts of its two branches.
-The Devetashka cave is one of the three most significant subterranean habitats of bats in Europe.
+The cave is famous for its seven different-sized holes in the ceiling, through which light penetrates and illuminates the central hall and part of its two branches, forming a spacious hall with an area of 2,400 square meters.
+Devetashka cave is one of the three most important underground bat habitats in Europe.

 The Kakrina Inn